ballerina-platform/module-ballerinax-aws.dynamodbstreams/README.md

 [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
 DynamoDB offers built-in security, continuous backups, automated multi-region replication, in-memory caching, and data export tools.

-The connector provides the capability to programmatically handle AWS DynamoDB related operations.
+The connector provides the capability to programmatically handle AWS DynamoDB Streams related operations.

 For more information, go to the module(s).
 - [aws.dynamodbstreams](./Module.md)